 Your eligibity for a Consumer Proposal will depend on your particular financial picture.
 To discuss your options and eligibility, give one of our Credit Counsellors at Bromwich & Smith a call today.

 Stop ALL Creditor Actions As soon as a Consumer Proposal is filed and being considered by creditors, all actions against you will stop.
 This means collection calls will immediately stop.
-Any garnashee actions against wages will also be removed.

 Make One Affordable Monthly Payment When under the protection of a consumer proposal, all of your debts are included in one monthly payment.
 This payment amount is negotiated between your Bromwich & Smith Trustee and your creditors, and is set at an amount that you can afford.